MasoudMiM/masoudmim.github.io/_pages/femstudio.md

 description: ElmerStudio — a modern desktop GUI for the Elmer FEM solver, born from research frustration and shared in case it's useful to anyone else.
 ---

-{% comment %}
-  Page tone: personal & humble.
-Product name is "ElmerStudio" throughout the page body.
-The page section / nav tab is named "FEM Studio" because this section may host other FEM-related projects in the future — keep that distinction in mind when
-  editing: "FEM Studio" is the section, "ElmerStudio" is the app.

-  Note for future-me: Jekyll evaluates Liquid tags inside HTML comments (it parses Liquid before HTML).
-Use {% raw %}{ % comment %}{% endraw %}
-  blocks (like this one) for documentation that mentions other Liquid tags — that way the parser just skips the whole region.
-{% endcomment %}

 <div class="row mt-4">
   <div class="col-md-12">
     <p class="lead">